 You see the live stage and usually also the chat window.
 Note that players can hide or expose the chat as appropriate for their performance, so don’t be alarmed if it isn’t there.

-In the top right corner is the “LIVE” indicator and a counter, showing how many players and audience (connected devices) are currently on this stage.
-Hover your cursor over the counter to see details of who is present.
+In the top right corner is the “LIVE” indicator and a counter, showing how many players and audience members (connected devices) are currently on this stage.
+Hover your cursor over the counter to see details of who’s present.
 A person icon indicates a player, while the screen icon indicates an audience member.

-Here are some common issues faced by the audience when trying to access UpStage.
+Listed below are a couple of common issues faced by the audience when trying to access UpStage.
 If you experience other issues, please email firstname.lastname@example.org so we can correct them or explain how to solve them.
-Please also check the Troubleshooting chapter of this manual for solutoins to more technical issues.
+Please also check the Troubleshooting chapter of this manual for solutions to more technical issues.

 The stage doesn’t load!

-If the stage does not load or you are unable to enter, first check that your internet connection is functioning properly.
+If the stage doesn’t load or you’re unable to enter, first check that your internet connection is functioning properly.
 If it is and you still can’t enter the live stage, try using a different browser.
-There is information about recommended browsers in the Technical Information chapter.
+There’s information about recommended browsers in the Technical information chapter.

 Each computer, screen or device has different dimensions and resolutions, and while we do our best to ensure that everyone will have an optimal view of the performance, we can’t control how you set your browser.